pywbem/pywbemtools/docs/pywbemcli/generaloptions.rst

 When this option is used, the security options (ex. ``--user``) are irrelevant;
 they may be specified but are not used.

-See section :ref:`Mock WBEM server support` for information on the characteristics of the MOF and Python files that define a mock environment
+See section :ref:`Mock WBEM server` for information on the characteristics of the MOF and Python files that define a mock environment

 The following example creates a mock server with two files defining the mock